mvolkmann/blog/src/smalltalk.md

 | `values`                    | answers `Array` of all values                                                                                      |
 | `valuesDo:`                 | evaluates argument block for each value                                                                            |

-GRONK: Describe more collection types such as SortedCollection, IdentifyBag, OrderedDictionary, IdentityDictionary, IdentitySet, and all the collection classes whose names begin with "Weak"?
+GRONK: Describe more collection types such as IdentityBag, IdentityDictionary, IdentitySet, OrderedDictionary, and all the collection classes whose names begin with "Weak"?

 ## Exception Handling